-GENERAL CARE ROUTINES FOR ALL PATIENTS
+GENERAL STANDARD OF CARE ALL PATIENTS

 1. Maintain Patient Safety